DrakeCS167Spring22/DrakeCS167Spring22.github.io/ShortExercise1.md

 For ease of grading, I'm asking you to document this assignment using screenshots.
 Please take screenshots of:
 - Intro Questionnaire submitted screen
 - Your #hello-world post
-- Your interaction with a classmate on Slack
-- Your DM to me

 Please include the link to your github respository in the document that you submit.